 Is it safe to drive in South Africa?

 South Africa has a high road accident rate, particularly on rural roads.
 This is due to a combination of factors, including poor road conditions, reckless driving, and a lack of road safety infrastructure.
 Tourists should exercise extreme caution when driving in South Africa and consider hiring a reputable driver or using public transportation instead.
-(See Also: Is it Safe to Visit Moscow 2025?
+(See Also: Is it Safe to Visit Sri Lanka in 2025?
 A Traveler’s Guide)

 What medical precautions should I take when visiting South Africa?